Do Sleep Masks Damage Your Eyelashes?August 21, 2020

-For extra protection with or without an eye mask, you can also apply a lash enhancer like the Lashfood Natural Eyelash Enhancer or the L’Oréal Paris Conditioning Lash Serum Solution to help strengthen and nourish your lashes.
+For extra protection with or without an eye mask, Kim recommends applying a lash enhancer that will strengthen, nourish and hydrate your eyelashes.
 “Keep a lash serum on your nightstand and apply it like eyeliner before bed,” Kim explains.
-This will help ensure that your lashes stay strong and limp-free, no matter how often you use your sleep mask.
+This will help ensure that your lashes stay strong, no matter how often you use your sleep mask.

 If your lashes are on the shorter side or feeling frail and brittle, swipe on a bit of this eyelash enhancer before bed.
 A quick layer along your eyelash line will help deliver nutrients to your eyelashes and get them back to a healthy and strong state.